Some reasons you may want to refinance:

+Some reasons you may want to refinance:

     Frequently Asked Questions

     Your first step is to contact MACLT before considering a refinance or home equity line of credit (HELOC).
 If you live at a condo association, make sure they know early on as well.
-Both MACLT and your condo association are peripherally involved in the process because of your ground lease agreement with us.
+Both MACLT and your condo association (if applicable) are peripherally involved in the process because of your ground lease agreement with us.
 MACLT is required to be provided a copy of mortgage paperwork and to approve the loan amount so that you do not take out more on your home than it is worth.